One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Topolectric circuit realization of nonsymmorphic models

-Circuit realizations of the Kitaev chain and the $\mathbb{Z}_4$ model closely resemble one another, and may be used as a comparison between topolectric circuits with symmorphic and nonsymmorphic symmetries, respectively.
-The Kitaev chain can be modeled with two coupled channels as shown in Fig.~\ref{topokitaevschematic}, where the upper channel represents the `electron' nodes and the lower channel represents the `hole' nodes \cite{ezawa19,ezawa20}.
-A soliton at the center of the chain marks the boundary between a topologically trivial phase ($N_\mathrm{BDI}^\mathrm{S}=0$) and a topologically non-trivial phase ($N_\mathrm{BDI}^\mathrm{S}=1$).
-The electron (hole) channel is grounded by inductors $L_0$ (capacitors $C_0$) in the non-trivial phase and capacitors $C_0$ (inductors $L_0$) in the trivial phase.
-Nodes within the electron (hole) channel are connected by capacitors $C_1$ (inductors $L_1$), and the two channels are coupled by capacitors $C_P$ and inductors $L_P$.
-The Hamiltonian can be derived by Fourier transforming the position space circuit Laplacian, Eq.~(\ref{genlaplacian}), and reduces exactly to the Kitaev chain at the resonant frequency,
+The topolectric realization of the $\mathbb{Z}_4$ model is also of a similar form to the circuit description of the Kitaev chain found in Ref.~\cite{ezawa20}, and by extension the topolectric AII model.
+The $\mathbb{Z}_4$ chain can be modeled with two coupled channels as shown in Fig.~\ref{topoz4schematic}, where the upper channel represents the `electron' nodes and the lower channel represents the `hole' nodes \cite{ezawa19,ezawa20}.
+The electron (hole) channel is grounded by inductors $L_0$ or $L_0^\prime$ (capacitors $C_0$ or $C_0^\prime$) depending on the phase of the model.
+Nodes within the electron (hole) channel are connected by capacitors $C_1$ (inductors $L_1$).
+In contrast to the Kitaev chain, the alternating phases of the $\mathbb{Z}_4$ model cannot be gauged away \cite{tymczyszyn24}, and must be accounted for when constructing a topolectric circuit.
+As a result, the inter-channel couplings and phases are determined by PCUs, Fig.~\ref{PCUs}, where now we also make use of $\phi_1^\prime$ and $\phi_2^\prime$ which flip the sign of the resistance, creating the required alternating phase.
+Phase transitions are controlled by a change in the grounding inductance from $L_0$ to $L_0^\prime$ and grounding capacitance from $C_0$ to $C_0^\prime$, Fig.~\ref{topoz4schematic}(a), or by a change in the PCU from $\phi_1$ ($\phi_1^\prime$) to $\phi_2$ ($\phi_2^\prime$), Fig.~\ref{topoz4schematic}(b).
+The resonant frequency is